shree998/Campus-Expert/submissions/hiimbex/impact-proposal.md

 ## Planning for the Future

 - When will you review the impact of your proposal?
 I think it will go into effect when I go back to AU next spring, and I can evaluate at the end of the semester.
+Maybe in the meantime I can video call into some meetings.
 - How will you measure success?
 Community involvement.
 There are ~30 members of my community but only 5-10 regularly show up to meetings and participate in our events.
 - How frequently will you iterate on your community plans?
 Probably per semester, since we vote on a new exec board for every semester.